 Today, Earth Day is a globally celebrated by more than 1 billion people.
 It is sometimes extended into Earth Week with seven days of events focused on green awareness, conservation, sustainability, and related environmental issues.
 More info: Earth Day: The Official Site | EARTHDAY.ORG and Earth Day 2022 – HISTORY

 2022 Earth Day Events in Seattle and Washington State

 Here are some of the key events for Earth Day.
 Find more events in our calendar below.

-- April 22-25, 2021.
-Earth Day in Sammamish.
-Join the City of Sammamish and Sammamish Stewards for an Earth Day Celebration.
-They will be offering variety of activities and events from Thursday to Sunday, April 22-25, 2021.
+- April 23-24, 2022.
+Earth Day (sammamish.us) Join the City of Sammamish and Sammamish Stewards for an Earth Day Celebration with a variety of activities and events.

-- April 24, 2021.
+- April 23, 2022.
 Metro Parks Tacoma Appreciation Day.
-Participants are needed to spruce up Tacoma parks by trimming limbs, grooming grounds, combing beaches, and maintaining restoration areas.
+Participants are needed to spruce up Tacoma parks in the morning by trimming limbs, grooming grounds, combing beaches, and maintaining restoration areas.
 Each person counts!
-Come together to lend a hand to keep parks beautiful, our community strong and connected, and being a good steward of the earth.
+Register to lend a hand to keep parks beautiful, our community strong and connected, and being a good steward of the earth.

 Earth Day events on our calendar

-Earth Day, recycling, conservation, sustainability, and related events coming up soon.
+Earth Day, recycling, conservation, sustainability, and related events from our calendar.